 Understanding Lifecycle Environments

-A lifecycle environment is a user-defined pipeline to deliver select, versioned content in a prescribed, methodical manner.
+A lifecycle environment is a user-defined pipeline to deliver select, versioned content in an ordered manner.

 To use lifecycle environments, you: